scottheng/inquizitive/docs/README.md

 ### Phase 3: Study Sets (2 days)

-**Objective:** Cards belong to study sets that can be created, updated, read, and deleted through the API
+**Objective:** Cards belong to study sets that can be created, updated, read, and deleted through the API.
+Study sets can be searched by the user.

-### Phase 3: Study Sets Search and Share (1 day)

-**Objective:** Ability to search for available study sets through the API and share URL to other users

 ### Phase 4: Display Study Sets as Flashcards (2 days)